 When the onions are nearly brown add garlic and cook until soft and the onions are browned.

 Add the rest of the ingredients and bring to a boil for just a minute or two.
-Bring down to a simmer for at least 30 minutes, but I usually do mine for 2-3 hours, stirring every 15 minutes or so.
+Bring down to a simmer for at least 30 minutes, or until the veggies are soft (but I usually do mine for 2-3 hours), stirring every 15 minutes or so.
 This gives me a nice, thick sauce and takes out a lot of moisture from it.
 We like our sauce thicker.

 For pasta with meat sauce simply brown some hamburger (drain if not very lean meat) and add sauce.